#spaced-repetition#vocabulary#language-learning#science

 The Forgetting Curve Is Real — But Beatable

-In 1885, German psychologist Hermann Ebbinghaus mapped out exactly how quickly our brains discard new information.
-Without reinforcement, you forget ~60% of new vocabulary within 24 hours, and nearly 80% within a week.
+In 1885, German psychologist Hermann Ebbinghaus published his groundbreaking study on memory, where he mapped out exactly how quickly our brains discard new information.
+The results were startling.
+According to the foundational Ebbinghaus _Forgetting Curve_, without structured reinforcement, learners forget approximately 60% of new vocabulary within 24 hours, and nearly 80% within a single week.

-SM-2 (SuperMemo 2) is the algorithm that schedules reviews at the exact moment your brain is about to forget a word.
-Every time you correctly recall it, the next review is pushed further out:
+SM-2 (SuperMemo 2) is a specialized algorithm that schedules reviews at the _exact_ moment your brain is about to forget a word.
+Every time you correctly recall a vocabulary term, the next review is pushed further out dynamically:

 • First review: 1 day later